semaphoreci/agent/README.md

 agent serve --auth-token-secret 'myJwtToken'
 ```

-## SSH jump-points

-When a job starts, the public SSH keys sent with the Job Request are injected
+When a job starts, the public SSH keys sent with the Job Request are injected into the `~/.ssh/authorized_keys`.
-into the '~/.ssh/authorized_keys'.

 After that, a jump point for accessing the job is set up.
 For shell based
 executors this is a simple `bash --login`.
 For docker compose based executors,